epinio/docs/src/explanations/advanced.md

 - https://github.com/epinio/epinio/tree/main/assets/container-registry/chart/container-registry

-There are two consumers of this registry in Epinio:
+Epinio comes with two consumers of this registry:

 1. Tekton - pushing the images
 2. Kubernetes - pulling the images when a Deployment is created for the Application

 Ideally all consumers will communicate with the registry over TLS to keep the communication encrypted.
 Epinio controls the Tekton deployment and ensures that whatever CA is used to sign the registry certificate is trusted by Tekton.
-Achieving the same for Kuberentes though, requires configuration that cannot happen from withing the cluster, so Epinio has no way to ensure that.
+Achieving the same for Kubernetes however requires configuration that cannot happen from within the cluster, therefore Epinio has no way to ensure that.
 There are 3 options here:

 1. Let the Epinio user manually configure Kubernetes to trust the CA
 2. Use a well-known trusted CA, so that no configuration is needed